The Web address of this article is

 'mothers' are supposed to...") and (b) the members of

 this system.
-Interview members of the system to evaluate
+Interview members to evaluate

 whether there is any significant role confusion or conflict.

-See this for options.
+See this for options

-6) Assess...
+7) Assess...

 which

-members make the key rules and
+members make the key rules and consequences that affect this family system

-(or don't) - e.g. rules about food, shelter, asset
+(or don't) - e.g. rules about priorities, food, shelter, asset

-management, responsibili-ties, debts, health,
+management, responsibilities (roles), debts, health,

-membership, problem-solving, grieving, worship,
+membership, problem-solving, grieving, worship, time

-boundaries, activities, socializing, etc.
+boundaries, activities, conflict resolution, socializing, etc.

 whether family members